Medic to Medic - Malawi

 Edit Content

-M2M believes that medical electives in Malawi are transformative, offering students invaluable clinical and cultural experiences while shaping their perspectives.
+Both M2M and FTE believe that medical electives in Malawi are transformative, offering students invaluable clinical and cultural experiences while shaping their perspectives.
 Beyond this, electives benefit M2M alumni, who mentor students and provide training in language and tropical medicine.
-Through FTE, we also offer additional certification opportunities.
 Plus, any surplus generated—especially with your fundraising—supports the next generation of Malawian healthcare workers.
 By choosing M2M, you’re directly contributing to sustainable healthcare development.

 Edit Content